-The National Graduate School of Engineering Chemistry of Lille (École Nationale Supérieure de Chimie de Lille, ENSCL) was founded in 1894 as the Chemistry Institute in the Lille Faculty of Science (Institut de Chimie de la Faculté des Sciences de Lille).
+The National Graduate School of Engineering Chemistry of Lille (École Nationale Supérieure de Chimie de Lille, ENSCL) was founded in 1894 as the Institut de Chimie de la Faculté des Sciences de Lille.

-It is a public institution of higher learning supervised by the Ministry of National Education and Research and authorised to award the ENSCL MSc in Chemistry and Engineering Chemistry recognised by the French Engineering Accreditation Commission upon completion of the curriculum.
+It is a public institution of higher learning supervised by the Ministry of National Education and Research and authorised to award the ENSCL MSc in Chemistry and Chemical Engineering recognised by the French Engineering Accreditation Commission upon completion of the curriculum.

-ENSCL is a member of the Gay-Lussac Federation that groups 19 Chemistry and Chemical Engineering Schools.
+ENSCL is a member of the Gay-Lussac Federation that regroups 19 Chemistry and Chemical Engineering Schools.

-Like in every French Graduate School, the duration of the studies is 3 years, after 2 or 3 years of preparation (intensive undergraduate preparatory program in maths/physics and chemistry
+Like in every French Engineering School, the duration of the program is 3 years, after 2 or 3 years of preparation (intensive undergraduate preparatory program in mathematics, physics and chemistry

-ENSCL courses in the engineering curriculum aim at training engineers with a good understanding not only of chemistry and physical chemistry, but also chemical engineering and engineering sciences, so they are able to quickly adapt to different aspects of the engineering profession in a chemical, parachemical or metallurgical company.
+ENSCL’s courses in the engineering curriculum aim to train engineers not only in chemistry and physical chemistry, but also in chemical engineering and engineering sciences, so they are able to quickly adapt to different aspects of the engineering profession in a chemical, parachemical or metallurgical company.

-Students gradually learn about their future engineering profession through courses in economic sciences and management, conferences and plant visits.
-At the end of their study programme they complete a project, most often in an industrial setting.
+Students gradually learn about future professions through courses in economic sciences and management, conferences and plant visits.
+At the end of their studies they complete an engineering project, most often in an industrial setting.